Ulven Group

 (Due-Hansen et al, Org.
 Biomol.
 Chem.
 2016, 14, 430-433)

 Our first FFA1 series required assembly by Sonogashira coupling.
 Unfortunately, the unusually sluggish and unpredictable reactions with our substrate put a serious brake on the progress in the project.
-This was solved by adopting a ligand developed in the Beller group and performing the reaction under aqueous conditions.
+This was solved by adopting a ligand published and performing the reaction under aqueous conditions.

 Synthesis of functionalized phenanthrolines